MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/04-Ex2-1-use-chat-identify-upcoming-features.md

 ---
 lab:
-  title: 'Exercise 2, Task 1: Use Microsoft Copilot chat to identify upcoming Microsoft 365 features'
+  title: 'Exercise 2, Task 1: Use Copilot chat to identify upcoming Microsoft 365 features'
   description: Historically, this process required your team to review blogs and admin center updates, consolidate findings, assess each feature's implications for end users, evaluate its operational effect on IT, and prioritize the eight most significant items for presentation.
 Now, instead of spending hours completing this process, you plan to use Microsoft 365 Copilot Chat to gather and summarize what's coming—all in about a minute, showcasing the dramatic time savings Copilot delivers.
   duration: 26 minutes
   level: 100